 Let’s say your magazine site sells subscriptions, and you want to allow users to make payments periodically, but you don’t want to bother them to come back to your site and fill out the form each month.
 Or, let’s assume you run a charity site, and you need recurring payments from donors.

-For example, on a charity site scenario, you can set up a recurring donation in your form using any of the payment tools (except ClickBank and OneBip).
+For example, in a charity site scenario, you can set up a recurring donation in your form using any of the payment tools (except ClickBank and OneBip).

-- Name – you can always customize the label.
-You can choose whatever you need.
+- Name – you can always customize the label and choose whatever you need.
 Let’s say, Monthly Donations.

 - Price – the price of the subscription.
 Decimal is allowed.